404notfoundT0T/CT_Classification/README.md

-# Chest X-ray Image Classification Model
+# BayR34-- a Chest X-ray Image Classification Model

 This project is designed for `​​ECE 4513 (Image Processing and Computer Vision)`​​ and implements a ​​binary classification system​​ to distinguish between ​​normal and abnormal chest CT/X-ray images​​ using ​​PyTorch​​ and ​​transfer learning​​ with ​​ResNet34​​.